swift-vim/SwiftPackageManager.vim/README.md

 possible tooling combination.

 In many scenarios, it isn't possible to implement features without making some assumptions.
-The result is abstract tools that are to implement and use.
+The result is abstract tools that are hard to implement and use.

 Additionally, it is difficult and time consuming to maintain everything as Xcode, Swift, Bazel, CocoaPods, Carthage, Vim and other tools in this ecosystem